howtographql/howtographql/content/frontend/angular-apollo/6-more-mutations-and-updating-the-store.md

 ```

 </Instruction>

-What's going on here?

-1. You start by reading the current state of the cached data for the `ALL_LINKS_QUERY` from the `store`.
-2. Now you're retrieving the link that the user just voted for from that list.
-You're also manipulating that link by resetting its `votes` to the `votes` that were just returned by the server.
-3. Finally, you take the modified data and write it back into the store.

 That's it!
 The `update` method will now be executed and ensure that the store gets updated properly after a mutation is performed.
 The store update will trigger a re-render of the component and thus update the UI with the correct information!